 A recent Pew Research study found that the majority of US adults would like some form of help in finding trustworthy information (Horrigan, 2017).
 In a rapidly changing online environment, it is important that we regularly update our information literacy skills.

 In a 2016 study by the Stanford History Education Group, researchers found that a large number of the students and professors they surveyed struggled with determining the reliability of online content.
 This is, in large part, due to a lack of education around using web native skills to evaluate and fact-check information online.
+The following YouTube playlist from CTRL-F covers the results of this experiment and provides pointers for how to successfully evaluate online content like a professional fact-checker.

 Evaluating online information takes a set of skills that are native to online environments.
 One technique that CityU teaches is the The Four Moves and a Habit.
 Developed by a Washington State University librarian, the Four Moves teaches students how to use domain knowledge and web native skills to more efficiently navigate online information.
 The Four Moves are: